maxheyn/maxheyn/README.md

 👋 I'm Max!
 I recently graduated from Clemson University with a bachelor's degree in Computer Science and loved my time as a fellow Clemson Tiger!
 Along the way I learned most of what your typical CompSci student might be taught, but the real magic that opened my eyes to the possibilities out there showed itself when I was making some "for fun" projects outside of class.
 I spent a lot of time tinkering with personal projects, some of which are lost to time, and others which are featured here on my GitHub.
 I hope you enjoy your stay!
 Maybe you'll find something interesting or noteworthy!

 <img src = 'https://github.com/maxheyn/maxheyn/blob/master/resources/TechnologiesBanner.png' alt='Technologies'>

 <p align = 'center'>
-Most recently many of my projects have been focused around the following technologies...<br>
+Most recently many of my projects have been<br>focused around the following technologies...<br>

 <img src = 'https://github.com/maxheyn/maxheyn/blob/master/resources/nodejs-original.svg' title='Node.js' alt='Node.js' width='50'/>
 <img src = 'https://github.com/maxheyn/maxheyn/blob/master/resources/csharp-original.svg' title='C#' alt='C#' width='50'/>